Jiaming-Huang/GLP/README.md

 1. Prepare your data (balanced panel) in long format

-2. Specify your model (see below an example):
+2. Specify your model (see below for an example):

 ```matlab
 FE = 1;                % unit fixed effects - 1; random effects - 0